askyammer/askyammer.github.io/README.md

 When you post a new entry to the blog, there are several things that you have to make sure you do:

-* Images need to be in the static/img folder, and should be in it's own folder that matches the name of the post you're authoring
+* Images need to be in the static/img folder, and should be in their own folder that matches the name of the post you're authoring
 * The post that you author must have the below naming scheme:
 YYYY-MM-DD-This-Is-My-Post.md
 * [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) is a good thing to use for posts.